Xeavin/The-Insurgents-Graveyard/README.md

 Touching save crystals will no longer restore HP, MP, etc. or remove any negative status effects.

 ### No Overlay Map
-Disables the overlay map which would displayed in the middle of the screen after pressing/clicking the Tab/L3/LS key/button.
+Disables the overlay map which is shown on the middle of the screen after pressing/clicking the Tab/L3/LS key/button.

 ### No Mist Bar Restoration On Save Crystals
 Touching save crystals will no longer restore mist bars.
 Furthermore, mist bars will not be restored after a cutscene that initiates a boss battle.